pkp/pkp-docs/learning-ojs/en/production-publication.md

 In OJS you will need to configure the settings for your Component Types before adding multimedia files.
 See **Galley File Component Types** above for details about adjusting these settings.

-Make sure you have “Multimedia” and / or “Image” files configured as “dependent files” in the Component Type settings.
+Make sure you have “Multimedia” and/or “Image” files configured as “dependent files” in the Component Type settings.

 ![](./assets/learning-ojs3.2-ed-prod-multimedia-component-edit.png)